Foundation Crack Repair: Which Cracks Need Waterproofing vs Structural Repair?

 Read on to learn why it matters, how it works and best solutions for your home.

-If you notice water stains on your basement walls or floors, a musty smell, or spots of mold, it may be time to think about waterproofing.
-Cracks in your foundation, peeling paint, or bubbling drywall are also signs that moisture is finding its way in.
-You might see puddles after heavy rain or feel dampness in the air downstairs.
-Rust on metal fixtures and warped wood can also point to water problems.
-These issues often start small but can lead to serious damage if ignored.
-Acting early with professional waterproofing can protect your Niagara Region home from costly repairs later.
+If you notice water stains on your basement walls or floors, a musty smell, or spots of mold, it may be time to consider professional protection.
+Cracks in your foundation, peeling paint, or bubbling drywall are also clear signs that moisture is slipping in.
+You might spot puddles after heavy rain or feel dampness in the air downstairs.
+Even rust on metal fixtures and warped wood can point to hidden water issues.

 Except for the above mentioned signs, here are some major signs that your Niagara home needs waterproofing: